 What projects are you working on now to develop the Criminology, Criminal Justice, and Law and Society list at UC Press?

 I’ve been at UC Press for five years, developing projects not only for scholars but also for students, general readers, and practitioners.
-So, we have an impressive catalog of recent publications from a terrific lineup of authors, but here’s a sneak peek at a few upcoming projects:
+So, we have an impressive catalog of recent publications from a terrific lineup of authors:

-- Books of interest for our general readers–from Terry Kupers on solitary confinement, Mark Godsey on wrongful convictions, and James Garbarino (our author for Listening to Killers) on young killers and rehabilitation.
+- Books of interest for our general readers—such as Solitary from Terry Kupers on solitary confinement, Blind Injustice by Mark Godsey on wrongful convictions, and Miller’s Children by James Garbarino (also author of Listening to Killers) on young killers and rehabilitation.

-- Core textbooks for courses on green criminology (by Michael J. Lynch, Michael Long, Paul Stretesky, and Kimberly Barrett), law & society (by Riaz Tejani), race and crime (by Elizabeth Brown and George Barganier), and critical and ethical thinking (by Eric Williams, who was named Outstanding Faculty of California State University).
+- Core textbooks for courses on green criminology (by Michael J. Lynch, Michael Long, Paul Stretesky, and Kimberly Barrett), law & society (by Riaz Tejani), and race and crime (by Elizabeth Brown and George Barganier).

-- Innovative scholarship from Jeff Ferrell on drift, disorder, and ghost ethnography; Miriam Boeri on Baby Boomer drug users; and Nikki Jones on race, violence, and redemption.
+- Innovative scholarship such as Drift by Jeff Ferrell on drift, disorder, and ghost ethnography; Miriam Boeri on Baby Boomer drug users in Hurt; and Nikki Jones on race, violence, and redemption in The Chosen Ones.